Wall Street seems divided on Tesla stock on the heels of a massive run. Here’s how to put a bullish or bearish options trade on TSLA.

 What Wall Street Thinks of Tesla Stock

-Wall Street is also divided on Tesla stock, as traders position for the stock to crash, or explode to new highs.
+Wall Street is also divided on Tesla stock, as traders’ position for the stock to either crash or explode to new highs.

-So with TSLA trading around 300, how might I bet on, or against, Tesla stock trading options?
+So, with TSLA trading around 625, how might I bet on, or against, Tesla stock trading options?

 If I believed in Elon Musk, and the future of Telsa, I might execute the following trade:

 Buy to Open the TSLA July 625 Calls for $46.

 The most you can lose on this trade is $4,600 per call purchased, if Tesla stock were to close below 625 on July 16, 2021.

 However, this trade has unlimited upside potential, just like a stock purchase, but at a fraction of the cost ($4,600 vs. $62,500).

 If I wanted to bet against TSLA stock, I might execute the following trade: